 Subletting refers to when a tenant grants exclusive possession or whole or part of the premises to another person.
 The original tenant remains a tenant, and effectively become the landlord of the sub-tenant.

-However, the RTA states that a tenant must not assign or sub-let the whole or any part of rented premises without the landlord’s written consent.
+However, the RT Act states that a tenant must not assign or sub-let the whole or any part of rented premises without the landlord’s written consent.
 Any assignment or sub-letting that is done without the landlord’s consent is invalid and unenforceable (s 81).
 Generally, consent cannot be retrospectively obtained.
-If the tenant has or tries to assign or sub-let the premises without the landlord’s consent, the landlord can give the tenant a 14-day Notice to Vacate (s 253) (see “Notice to Vacate – landlord wants tenant to leave”).
+If the tenant has or tries to assign or sub-let the premises by giving exclusive possession without the landlord’s consent, the landlord can give the tenant a 14-day Notice to Vacate (s 253) (see “Notice to Vacate – landlord wants tenant to leave”).

 Assignment differs from subletting in that a tenant may transfer their interest from themselves to another.
 They do not remain a tenant or become the head tenant of the person taking over their interest in the tenancy.